MicrosoftDocs/cpp-docs/docs/standard-library/atomic-functions.md

  A `bool` that indicates the result of the value comparison.

 ### Remarks
  An *atomic compare and exchange operation* compares the value that is stored in the object that is pointed to by `Atom` against the value that is pointed to by `Exp`.
-If the values are equal, the the value that is stored in the object that is pointed to by `atom` is replaced with `Val` by using a `read-modify-write` operation and applying the memory order constraints that are specified by `Order1`.
-If the values are not equal, the operation replaces the value that is pointed to by `Exp` with the value that is stored in the object that is pointed to by `Atom` and applies the memory order constraints that are specified by `Order2`.
+If the values are equal,
+    The the value that is stored in the object that is pointed to by `atom` is replaced with `Val` by using a `read-modify-write` operation and applying the memory order constraints that are specified by `Order1`.
+If the values are not equal, The operation replaces the value that is pointed to by `Exp` with the value that is stored in the object that is pointed to by `Atom` and applies the memory order constraints that are specified by `Order2`.

 ##  <a name="atomic_compare_exchange_weak_function"></a>  atomic_compare_exchange_weak Function
  Performs a *weak atomic compare and exchange* operation.